 As an educator, I help students overcome technical and musical challenges to find their own voices.
 I guide students on this adventure, giving them tools to build the skills that will allow them to better connect with music, themselves, and the world around them.

-I specialize in teaching students who are committed to improvement and interested in auditioning for All-State events, participating in ensemble and solo contests, competing in national and international competitions, and applying for college scholarships.
+I specialize in teaching students who are committed to improvement and potentially interested in auditioning for All-State events, participating in ensemble and solo contests, competing in national and international competitions, and applying for college scholarships.

 “Nancy Williams is an amazing individual to work with.
 Not only does she put herself into her work 110% but she does it with such grace and joy.
 She makes anything an enjoyable experience, whether it's rehearsal, a lesson, a coaching, or an excerpts class.
 I have personally learned how to improve my own playing from her natural ability to teach even in casual situations.
 She has amazing attention to detail and is always looking to learn while teaching others.
 I have enjoyed the few years I've gotten to work with her at UNC.”